Minimally Invasive Surgery

 1 May 2018|Categories: Minimally Invasive Surgery, Mitral Valve, Patient Stories|

 In 2013, Geoffrey Pritchard of North London was admitted to Watford General Hospital after experiencing an episode of atrial fibrillation and was diagnosed with pericarditis.
 Geoffrey received a pericardiectomy, and through the associated testing they found another issue lurking, mitral regurgitation.
-Geoffrey Pritchard, a former Engineer in the Royal Airforce who subsequently worked as a consultant in the Cabinet Office, [...]
+Geoffrey Pritchard, a former Engineer in the Royal Airforce who subsequently worked as a consultant in the Cabinet Office, had never experienced any previous issues with his heart.
+A keen golfer and gardener, Geoffrey has always kept himself active.
+In 2013, after an episode of atrial fibrillation, he was admitted to Watford General Hospital and after several visits and [...]

 2312, 2015